-And while it seems like the majority of providers aren’t offering connected devices, the organization human-I-T is offering to help get your hands on connected devices no matter where you live.
-It’s listed as an EBB Program participant, so we recommend contacting human-I-T if you need help getting a laptop, tablet, or desktop computer.
+And while it seems like the majority of providers aren’t offering connected devices, non-profits human-I-T and PCs for People are offering to help get your hands on connected devices.
+Both are listed as EBB Program participants, so we recommend contacting human-I-T or PCs for People if you need help getting a laptop, tablet, or desktop computer.

 Keep your internet bill under control.

 As long as you meet one or more of the eligibility requirements for the EBB Program, you’re still able to receive the benefit even if your account is past due.

 On a similar note, your ISP cannot require you to wait for a period of time if you’ve used its service before.

 Thanks to the Lifeline program’s definition of “household,” both families can qualify for the EBB Program as long as each family contributes to and shares the income and expenses of only their individual household.

 Adults with no or minimal income who receive financial support are considered dependents in a household.
 And children under the age of 18 who are living with their parent or guardian are also considered dependents.

 As long your household consents to the landlord seeking EBB Program benefits for your internet service, you can still qualify for the program.
 Your landlord must show proof of consent to the ISP, so be prepared to provide that if asked.

 Yes, you can participate in both the Emergency Broadband Benefit Program and the Lifeline program for the same or different services.

 You can choose to not apply for the Emergency Broadband Benefit Program with the last four digits of your social security number and instead can provide the following forms of ID:

 - Government-issued ID, such as a passport or driver’s license